music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/03-namesdatesPeriodNames.md

 such as
 ‘Baroque’ or ‘3rd Style Period’:

-{% include plainExample.html example="examples/namesDates/namesDates-sample286.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample286.xml" valid="true" %}
 The date sub-element is available within {% include link elem="periodName" %} in order to record any dates associated with the name that should be captured in the text, for example, start and end dates of the named period:

-{% include plainExample.html example="examples/namesDates/namesDates-sample287.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample287.xml" valid="true" %}
 Recording start and end points of a certain period using the **@startdate** and **@enddate** attributes may prove to be better for machine processing:

-{% include plainExample.html example="examples/namesDates/namesDates-sample288.xml" valid="true" version=page.version %}
+{% include mei example="namesDates/namesDates-sample288.xml" valid="true" %}
 If a controlled value is used, the list from which it is taken should be recorded.
 In this
 case the following attributes are relevant: